gSchool/ada-CS-Fundamentals-Internship/02-linked-lists/03-linked-lists-stacks-queues.md

 **Stack ADT**
 ![Stack ADT](images/stackADT.png)

+The implementation code in the diagram above could make use of any data structure - a linked list, array, or something else - so long as it implements the method to its specification.

 ## Queues

 A queue unlike a stack operates in a First-In-First-Out (FIFO) order.
 Like a line of people at a concert, the first element to enter the queue is the first element removed.